Fuzzy concept: Data privacy

 Interrogating Facebook's CEO Mark Zuckerberg before the U.S. House Energy and Commerce Committee in April 2018, New Mexico Congressman Rep. Ben Ray Luján put it to him that the Facebook corporation might well have "29,000 data points" on each Facebook user.
 Mark Zuckerberg claimed that he "did not really know".
 Lujan's figure was based on ProPublica research, which in fact suggested that Facebook may even have 52,000 data points for many Facebook users.
 When Mark Zuckerberg replied to his critics, he stated that because the revolutionary technology of Facebook (with 2.2 billion users worldwide, at that time) had ventured into previously unknown territory, it was unavoidable that mistakes would be made, despite the best of intentions.
 He justified himself saying that:

 "For the first ten or twelve years of the company, I viewed our responsibility primarily as building tools, that if we could put those tools in people's hands, then that would empower people to do good things.
 What we have learnt now... is that we need to take a more proactive role and a broader view of our responsibility."

+The suggestion is that building digital network services such as Facebook could be likened to raising a child.
+The child has been created, it needs to be raised, but not everything that is needed for that is known in advance.
+It has to be worked out through the experience of raising the child, and in the interactions with the child.